Nano1337/video-data-exercise/README.md

     for packet in self.container.demux(self.stream):
         for frame in self.ctx.decode(packet):
             if frame.pts == target_pts:
+                # while frame is on GPU, convert to tensor
                 gpu_tensor = convert_frame_to_tensor(frame)  # see function below
                 return gpu_tensor